Hispanic-American History Timeline

 It functions as a township until 1905, when the village is annexed to the City of Santa Cruz.
 Nowadays, Villa de Branciforte is known as East Santa Cruz.
 The Branciforte Small Schools Campus building now stands at was the center of Villa de Branciforte.

 But traces of the Villa still exist there.
 There is a creek, an avenue, a library, two schools, and an 18th century adobe house named Branciforte.
 There is a Branciforte Fire District.

 There is a Villa Branciforte Preservation Society seeking “recognition and preservation of the unique character and history of the Villa de Branciforte area,” according to its website.
 “This includes the preservation of historical landmarks, the "living history" and diversity of our local architecture with roots in the adobes of the Spanish Colonial period, and significant archaeological features, such as adobe foundations, adobe bricks, roof tiles, burial sites and other archaeological finds pertaining to the early inhabitants of Villa de Branciforte.”

 By Miguel Monsalvo, Lehman College

 Go to: 16th Century 17th Century

 What's Missing?
 Que Falta?

 Please note that this timeline is devoted to the Hispanic presence in North America starting on April 2, 1513.
 While Latin America Timelines obviously begin much earlier, and cover the history of our antecedents in Latin America and Spain, they often exclude everything that happened in North America - even the accomplishments of the conquistadores who came north from the Caribbean and Mexico, and the Hispanics who followed them!
-With our timeline, our goal is to fill the huge gaps that leave U.S. Latinos out of both U.S. and Latin American history.
+With our timeline, our goal is to fill the huge gaps that leave U.S. Hispanics out of U.S. history.